h21k/ML4TR/README.md

 Currently the data can not be made available here.
 Please contact us for individual requests.

 ### Machine Learning Methods
-The following models have been used with this study:
+The following methods have been used with this study:

 #### Support Vector Machines (SVMs)